johanjordaan/h2ash/README.md

 nox
 * Change nox to generate only one level deep based on directives
+* Change nox to allow 'perpping' of a template on construction - ie all fields passed into the construct is used insetad of the ones in the model
 * Change nox to continue generation after loading a class into a module instead of constructing
 * Add more tests to nox